Solar (singer): 2014–2018: Debut with Mamamoo and Solar Emotion project

+2019–2021: Solarsido, solo debut and variety show appearances

+On February 21, 2019, Solar launched her personal YouTube channel called "Solarsido" to celebrate her 29th birthday (Korean age).
+She gained 1 million subscribers in 9 months and revealed on the show Happy Together that her highest earning was approximately 100 million South Korean won in 1 month just from her channel revenue alone.
+Solar has continued to upload weekly on her channel and gained over 260 million views.

-She made her official solo debut with the single, "Spit It Out," which was released with a music video on April 23, 2020.
+She made her official solo debut with the single "Spit It Out" which was released with a music video on April 23, 2020.
 The same day, Solar had her debut stage on Mnet's M Countdown.
-On April 28, she won her first-ever music show award as a solo artist on SBS MTV's The Show.
+On April 28, she won her first music show award as a solo artist on SBS MTV's The Show.

 On November 8, 2020, Solar joined Boss in the Mirror as 'Idol Boss' in episode 81 to 85.
 She returned as a fixed guest star and panelist for episodes 107 on May 9, 2021, and would subsequently guest star in the following episodes (107 to 109, 115 to 120, and 124 to 126).
 She became the photoshoot model for Men's Health magazine alongside fellow boss Yang Chi-seung.
-On May 12, 2021, it was announced that Solar joined Gummy, Lee Seung-chul, Bae Cheol-soo, Jung Jae-hyung, Kim Hyun-chul, and Winner's Kang Seung-yoon on KBS audition program 'The Song We Loved, New Singer' show as a judge, marking her first time as a judge in a singing/audition program.
-On July 20, 2021, it was announced that Solar joined JTBC's 'Poongryu - Battle Between the Vocalist' as a judge alongside Song Ga-in, Lena Park, Sung Si-kyung, Kim Jong-jin, Lee Juck, and 2PM's Jang Wooyoung.
-This marked her second time as judge for a singing competition.
-On December 25, 2021, Solar won her second award as an entertainer and first solo award as an entertainer as 'Best Entertainer in Show and Variety' at the 2021 KBS Entertainment Awards for her work in "The Legend, The New Singer” and “Boss in the Mirror.
+On May 12, 2021, it was announced that Solar joined Gummy, Lee Seung-chul, Bae Cheol-soo, Jung Jae-hyung, Kim Hyun-chul, and Kang Seung-yoon on KBS audition program The Song We Loved, New Singer show as a judge, her first time taking on such a role.
+On July 20, 2021, it was announced that Solar joined JTBC's Poongryu – Battle Between the Vocalist as a judge alongside Song Ga-in, Lena Park, Sung Si-kyung, Kim Jong-jin, Lee Juck, and 2PM's Jang Wooyoung.

-On March 16, 2022, she released her first mini album 容 : Face and its lead single "Honey". 容 : Face has been met with positive critical acclaim from reviews.
-NME critic Rhian Daly gave the album a 4 out of 5 score, and stated "‘容 : FACE’ captures Solar’s energetic, bright and breezy personality well.
-The rap verse on ‘Honey’ is a particular highlight that showcases her dynamism, while the mini-album as a whole pops with little vocal details that subtly elevate the songs."
-In addition, Honey has been listed as one of the 'Best K-pop Track of 2022' by British magazine Dazed.
-Dazed stated "Solar often changes the sense of speed and atmosphere in the song, which further emphasizes the meaning of the lyrics written by Solar herself, doubling the feeling of challenge.
-It is a sweet yet bright and bold song."
+On December 25, 2021, Solar won her second award as an entertainer and first solo award as an entertainer as 'Best Entertainer in Show and Variety' at the 2021 KBS Entertainment Awards for her work in The Legend, The New Singer and Boss in the Mirror.
+During her time as a cast member and guest star, Solar recorded minute ratings of 9.7%, 10.6%, 10.8%, and 12.7%.